-Right out the gate, the new Sheriff Villanueva ordered ranking officers to humiliatingly remove insignia of rank from their uniforms until he reviewed and approved their status (an unnecessary bully move against long-serving public servants - fire them, if you will, but don't play with them).
+Right out the gate, the new Sheriff Villanueva ordered ranking officers to humiliatingly remove insignia of rank from their uniforms until he reviewed and approved their status (an unnecessary spiteful move against long-serving public servants - fire them, if you will, but don't play with them).
 He rehired deputies previously fired for misconduct and took measures to reinstate hundreds more.
 He dismissed the department's two advisors on constitutional policing who served as non-law enforcement advisors on dealing ethically and legally with use-of-force and misconduct issues (setting off alarms to those fighting abuse and lack of accountability in the Sheriff's Department).
 He refused to recognize the voter-approved Measure R, granting the Sheriff’s Civilian Oversight Commission (serving as watchdog over the Sheriff's Department) authority to issue subpoenas, then refused to recognize those subpoenas.
 He curtailed an alarming number of misconduct investigations of his deputies.
 He downplayed the problem of deputy cliques that are alleged to abuse both deputies and citizens.
-His handling of the scandal involving deputies who improperly took and circulated photographs of the victims at the Kobe Bryant helicopter crash site is now the subject of a lawsuit by Bryant's widow, Vanessa Bryant.
+His handling of the scandal involving deputies who improperly took and circulated photographs of the victims at the Kobe Bryant helicopter crash site contributed to a $31 million federal jury judgement against the Sheriff and County Fire Departments.
 Further troubling were "criminal investigations," announced by the Sheriff's Department, targeting oversight officials and “perceived political adversaries” that never result in actual charges (seen as attempts at intimidation).

-During the COVID-19 pandemic, Villanueva seemed to forget that he wasn't in Florida.
-Rather than support key public health efforts to curtail the deadly impact of the virus, he declined to enforce mask orders and employee vaccine mandates, even justifying his position with debunked viewpoints, such as claiming that science doesn't support the efficacy of mask-wearing.
-Because he refused to enforce employee vaccine mandates in his department, the Board of Supervisors had to reassign enforcement authority to the county’s personnel director.
+During the COVID-19 pandemic, Villanueva pushed back against efforts by public health officials to curtail the deadly impact of the virus.
+He declined to enforce mask orders and employee vaccine mandates, even justifying his position with debunked arguments, such as claiming that science doesn't support the efficacy of mask-wearing.
+Because he refused to enforce employee vaccine mandates in his department, the Board of Supervisors was forced to reassign enforcement authority to the county’s personnel director.

 In January 2021, the California Attorney General's office announced an investigation into "allegations of excessive force, retaliation, and other misconduct, as well as a number of recent reported incidents involving LASD management and personnel."

-In April 2022, Villanuevea held a news conference in response to a leaked video of one of his deputies committing egregious abuses against a inmate in a courthouse in March 2021 and allegations that he (the Sheriff) tried to cover the incident up.
-Rather than address the incident or the allegations, Villanueva focused on the leak itself and detailed a criminal probe targeting those he accused of being behind it.
-Using large graphic portraits, he identified as targets, Eli Vera, an opponent running against him for sheriff; Max Huntsman, the Sheriff's Inspector General; and Alene Tchekmedyian, the Los Angeles Times reporter who broke the story.
+In April 2022, Villanuevea held a news conference in response to a leaked video of one of his deputies committing egregious abuses against a inmate in a courthouse in March 2021.
+Villanueva was accused of trying to cover the incident up.
+Rather than address the incident or the allegations, Villanueva focused on the leak itself and detailed a criminal probe, targeting those he accused of being behind it.
+Using large graphic portraits, he identified as targets, Eli Vera, an opponent running against him for sheriff, Max Huntsman, the Sheriff's Inspector General, and Alene Tchekmedyian, the Los Angeles Times reporter who broke the story.
 The intense backlash to this stunt, however - especially the brandishment of a criminal investigation against a journalist - forced Villanueva to quickly backpedal.
 He tried to claim that he never actually said that the reporter was being investigated, even though he, in fact, did.
-To add fuel to this fire, four senior Sheriff's commanders who worked under Villanueva have come forward to refute Villanueva's account of when he actually was informed of the incident.
+To add fuel to this fire, four senior Sheriff's commanders who worked under Villanueva came forward to refute Villanueva's account of when he actually was informed of the incident.

 AND THEN, A HEROIC SHERIFF...